meer-abdullah/24F-3086_24F-3041_OOP-Lab-Final-Project/README.md

-Project Overview
 StrongHold is a console-based kingdom management simulation game written in C++.
-It allows players to rule and develop a medieval stronghold by managing its population, army, economy, resources, and events.
-The game encourages strategic decision-making through a menu-driven interface and showcases principles of object-oriented programming (OOP), inheritance, encapsulation, and file handling.
+It allows players to rule and develop a medieval stronghold by managing its population, army, economy, resources, and random events.
+The game provides a strategic decision-making experience through a menu-driven interface and demonstrates the core principles of object-oriented programming (OOP), such as inheritance, encapsulation, polymorphism, and file handling for data persistence.
-Technologies Used
-•	Language: C++
-•	Concepts: OOP (Inheritance, Polymorphism), File I/O, Encapsulation
-•	Compiler: Compatible with any standard C++ compiler (e.g., g++, MSVC)
-•	IDE (optional): Code::Blocks, Visual Studio, or any C++ IDE of choice Project Structure and Class Overview
-The project is modular and structured across several classes, each representing a key system of the game:
- Person (Base Class)
-•	Holds basic personal information like name and age.
-•	Designed for possible future extensions like character management.
- SocialClass
-•	Represents groups such as peasants, merchants, and nobles.
-•	Tracks population and status of each class.
-Population
-•	Tracks total population and happiness.
-•	Simulates population changes.
-•	Manages social distribution.
-•	Implements file save/load functionality.
- Army
-•	Manages soldier count, morale, and food supply.
-•	Handles recruitment and training.
-•	Interacts with the Population system.
-•	Save/load state from files.
- Economy
-•	Controls taxation and treasury.
-•	Introduces inflation effects.
-•	Provides treasury status and transactions.
-Bank
-•	Manages loans and audits treasury.
-•	Detects fraud and tracks loans issued.
-•	Interfaces with Economy for financial simulations.
- ResourceManager
-•	Tracks and manages core resources: food, wood, stone, iron.
-•	Allows gathering and consumption of resources.
-•	Handles fixed resource consumption.
-•	Includes persistence through file operations.
- EventManager
-•	Triggers random events affecting multiple systems.
-•	Events include: famine, disease, war, betrayal, and earthquakes.
- Leader (Abstract Class)
-•	Base class for different ruler types.
-•	Defines a common interface to impose policies.
- King and Tyrant (Derived Classes)
-•	Implement specific leadership styles.
-•	Apply unique policies to influence army and economy.
-Gameplay Flow
-The game runs through a menu-driven interface:

-1. View Kingdom Overview
-2. Simulate Population Changes
-3. Recruit and Train Army
-4. Manage Economy (Taxation, Treasury)
-5. Handle Resource Operations
-6. Trigger Random Event
-7. Save Game to File
-8. Load Game from File
-9. Exit

-File Handling
-Each major class (Population, Army, Economy, ResourceManager, Bank) includes:
-•	saveToFile(): Saves current object state.
-•	loadFromFile(): Restores object state.
-This enables players to save and resume progress.
+The project is developed using the C++ programming language and is compatible with any standard C++ compiler, including g++ and MSVC.
+It can be run in any C++-friendly IDE such as Code::Blocks, Visual Studio, or others.
+Core concepts utilized in the development of this project include object-oriented design, file input/output operations, and encapsulation of functionality within modular classes.

+The game is structured around a set of interconnected classes that each represent a system in the game.
+The Person class is a base class that holds basic information such as name and age and is designed to allow for future extensions such as more detailed character interactions.
+The SocialClass class is used to categorize the population into peasants, merchants, and nobles and keeps track of their respective counts and status.

+The Population class handles the simulation of population changes, tracks happiness levels, and enables saving and loading of population data from files.
+The Army class manages the recruitment and training of soldiers, tracks morale and food supply, and integrates with the population system.
+The Economy class manages the kingdom’s finances, including taxation, treasury management, and inflation, and works closely with the Bank class, which handles financial audits, loan issuance, and fraud detection.

+The ResourceManager class oversees core resources like food, wood, stone, and iron.
+It includes functionalities to gather, consume, and manage resources, and supports file-based persistence.
+The EventManager class can trigger random in-game events that affect the population, army, economy, or resources.
+These events include famine, disease, war, betrayal, and natural disasters such as earthquakes.

+The Leader class is an abstract class that serves as a blueprint for different types of rulers.
+Derived classes such as King and Tyrant implement specific leadership policies that influence the kingdom’s army and economy differently, offering a variety of gameplay strategies.

+The game operates through a clear, interactive menu interface that provides players with multiple options: view kingdom overview, simulate population changes, manage the army, handle economic decisions, manage resources, trigger random events, save the game to a file, load a game from a file, or exit.
+Each of these options corresponds to specific class methods and system interactions.

+One of the key features of StrongHold is its use of file handling to allow the player to save their game state and load it later.
+Each major system — Population, Army, Economy, ResourceManager, and Bank — has its own saveToFile() and loadFromFile() functions that write to or read from external files.
+This provides a persistent and dynamic gameplay experience.

+StrongHold showcases a well-structured, modular approach to C++ game development and offers numerous opportunities for expansion in future versions, such as adding combat systems, diplomacy, a graphical interface, or additional event types.